zendframework/zend-crypt/doc/book/block-cipher.md

 > ## Recommendation
 >
-> **GCM mode is about 3x faster than CCM**, we suggest to use it if you do not
+> **GCM mode is about 3x faster than CCM**, we recommend using GCM unless
-> have specific requirements.
+> you have requirements that dictate CCM.